MohamadYusuf/WebRx-Site/docs/foreach-binding.md

 	- An array of the inserted DOM elements
 	- The data item against which they are being bound

-- **afterAdd** — is like afterRender, except it is invoked only when new entries are added to your array (and not when foreach first iterates over your array’s initial contents).
-A common use for afterAdd is to call a method such as jQuery’s $(domNode).fadeIn() so that you get animated transitions whenever items are added.
+- **afterAdd** — is like afterRender, except it is invoked only when new entries are added to your array (and not when foreach first iterates over your array's initial contents).
+A common use for afterAdd is to call a method such as jQuery's $(domNode).fadeIn() so that you get animated transitions whenever items are added.
 The binding will supply the following parameters to your callback:
 	- A DOM node being added to the document
 	- The index of the added array element
 	- The added array element

 - **beforeRemove** — is invoked when an array item has been removed, but before the corresponding DOM nodes have been removed.
 If you specify a beforeRemove callback, then it becomes your responsibility to remove the DOM nodes.
-The obvious use case here is calling something like jQuery’s $(domNode).fadeOut() to animate the removal of the corresponding DOM nodes — in this case, The binding cannot know how soon it is allowed to physically remove the DOM nodes (who knows how long your animation will take?), so it is up to you to remove them.
+The obvious use case here is calling something like jQuery's $(domNode).fadeOut() to animate the removal of the corresponding DOM nodes — in this case, The binding cannot know how soon it is allowed to physically remove the DOM nodes (who knows how long your animation will take?), so it is up to you to remove them.
 The binding will supply the following parameters to your callback:
 	- A DOM node that you should remove
 	- The index of the removed array element
 	- The removed array element